Impact Image

 TOTAL = 51 credit hours

-LMU JD-MPA DUAL Degree Program
+LMU JD-MPA Combined Degree Program

-LMU offers a dual degree between the Doctor of Jurisprudence (JD) degree and the Master of Public Administration (MPA) degree.
+LMU offers a combined degree between the Doctor of Jurisprudence (JD) degree and the Master of Public Administration (MPA) degree.
 Students enrolled in LMU Law's JD program must successfully complete ninety (90) credit hours.
 The program of legal education includes sixty-seven (67) credit hours of required courses and twenty-three (23) hours of elective courses.
 The LMU MPA program must successfully complete thirty (30) credit hours, including eighteen (18) required credit hours and twelve (12) elective credit hours.
 Students enrolled in the JD-MPA Dual Degree Program may use twelve (12) elective credit hours of JD coursework to fulfill MPA program elective credit hours.

 During Summer terms, Law students can only enroll in 7 credit hours of coures total between Law and PADM.
 Students not taking law courses are permitted to take the normal 9 credit hours (full load).